Skip to content

 Joey Dunlop

 Joey Dunlop was a motorcyclist from Ballymoney, County Antrim.
-He was voted in 2016 as the 5th greatest motorcycling icon ever.
+In 2016, he was voted the fifth greatest motorcycling icon.

-He invested a lot of his time in charity work, helping orphans in the Balkans, Romania, Albania and Bosnia-Herzegovina by driving a van loaded with supplies to the orphanages there.
+He invested much of his time in charity work, driving a van loaded with supplies to orphanages in the Balkans, Romania, Albania, and Bosnia-Herzegovina to help orphans.

 Dunlop died in Estonia in 2000 while racing.
 He lost control of his bike due to wet conditions.
 After his death, the Joey Dunlop Foundation was established.
 Joey Dunlop was part of what people called the ‘Racing Dynasty.’

-William Dunlop was the elder brother of Michael; both were sons of the late Robert Dunlop, and nephews of Joey.
-He was awarded the MBE in 1986 for his services to sport and 10 years later he was awarded the OBE for his humanitarian work for children.
+William Dunlop was Michael’s elder brother.
+Both were sons of the late Robert Dunlop and nephews of Joey.
+In 1986, William was awarded the MBE for his services to sport, and 10 years later, he was awarded the OBE for his humanitarian work for children.

 Conor McGregor